junxit/us-congress-bills-110/metadata.md

 - 2007-04-20 — The House rose from the Committee of the Whole House on the state of the Union to report H.R.
 1257.
 - 2007-04-20 — The previous question on the motion to recommit with instructions was ordered without objection. (consideration: CR H3712-3713)
 - 2007-04-20 — The previous question was ordered pursuant to the rule.
+- 2007-04-23 — Received in the Senate and Read twice and referred to the Committee on Banking, Housing, and Urban Affairs.